prymitive/karma/docs/CONFIGURATION.md

 In order to keep the core code simple karma doesn't support any way of extending provided functionality.
-There is however possibility to inject custom CSS & JavaScript code, which can be used to either override built in CSS styles or integrate with extra services, for example using error handlers other than Sentry.
+There is however possibility to inject custom CSS & JavaScript code, which can be used to either override built in CSS styles or integrate with extra services.

 ```YAML
 custom: